katiestar99/ansible/docs/docsite/rst/scenario_guides/guides.rst

 Scenario Guides
 ******************

-The guides in this section cover integrating Ansible with a variety of platforms, products, and technologies.
+The guides in this section cover integrating Assible with a variety of platforms, products, and technologies.
 They explore particular use cases in greater depth and provide a more "top-down" explanation of some basic features.

 .. toctree::